 Non-Surgical Herniated Disc Treatment

 There are a variety of traditional surgical options to attempt to provide relief from pain caused by herniated discs.
-However, open surgery can cause many issues and complications.
+However, open surgery or microdisc can cause many issues and complications.
 Aside from causing more pain due to soreness of muscles, surrounding tissues, and the sheer size of the incision, open surgery requires a much longer recovery time.
 It can take a significant amount of time for patients to get back to their favorite activities or work following traditional surgery.
 In addition to this, many procedures used for herniated disc treatment can leave patients with greatly limited mobility.
+Risks of spine disc inflammation include failed back syndrome due to scan tissue adhered to spinal muscles, re-herniation, spinal fluid leak, inflammation, and newer injury.

 However, non-surgical and non-invasive orthobiologic and cell-based procedures do not pose these problems and have provided many patients with great results.
-In the sections below, we’ll discuss non-surgical and non-invasive treatment options available at the Center for Sports Medicine and Wellness.
+In the sections below, we’ll discuss non-surgical and non-invasive treatment options available at the Center for Sports Medicine.

-Intradiscal Nucleolysis is a non-surgical and non-invasive procedure designed to treat herniated disc pain.
-In this procedure, chondrolytic substances are injected into the inner portion of the spinal disc to reduce the pressure and pain that a herniated disc can cause.
+Intradiscal Nucleolysis is a non-surgical and minimally invasive procedure designed to treat herniated disc pain.
+In this procedure, chondrolytic substances (ozone) are injected into the inner portion of the spinal disc to reduce the size of the herniation and decrease the nerve pressure and pain that a herniated disc can cause.
 These injections are made with a blend of nutrient ingredients that support tissue regeneration and activate the body’s healing mechanisms.
 This treatment is especially helpful for patients struggling with chronic pain as a result of disc herniation.
 These injections provide long-term relief without the need for painkillers or surgery.

 Bone Marrow Concentrate

 Bone Marrow Concentrate (BMC) is made by collecting bone marrow aspirate from a patient.
 This is very beneficial for orthopedic medicine because bone marrow contains blood and stem cells, which can be used to stimulate healing of damaged tissues.
 Some of these stem cells are able to create new tissue such as bone, cartilage, fat, and blood vessels, making them very helpful in healing and treating injuries.
-In addition to this, BMC contains proteins called cytokines and growth factors, which can help heal tissue.
+In addition to this, BMC contains proteins called cytokines and growth factors, which can help treat tissue.
 This entire procedure is non-surgical and minimally invasive, as the aspirate is taken simply using a needle.
-It has provided many patients with the ability to get back to their active lives and has shown great results.
+It has provided many patients with the ability to get back to their active lives and has shown great results in clinical practice and the medical literature

-Alpha 2 Macroglobulin Injection (A2M) therapy is a treatment that uses concentrated platelets derived from a patient’s own blood.
-The desired result of A2M is the functional repair of damaged tissues, allowing them to bear greater mechanical stress during activity without pain.
+Platelet Rich Plasma(PRP) therapy is a treatment that uses concentrated platelets derived from a patient’s own blood.
+The desired result of PRP is the functional repair of damaged tissues, allowing them to bear greater mechanical stress during activity without pain.

 Autologous Stem Cell Injections

-Perineural Superficial Injections (PSI) treat inflamed and injured nerves.
+Perineural Superficial/DEEP Injections (PS or PDI) treat inflamed and injured nerves.
 This is an effective treatment for patients suffering from chronic nerve pain, such as a pinched nerve.
 Irritated nerves often cause neuropathic inflammation and neuropathic pain.
-When PSI is used to treat this, a substance is injected around nerves to provide pain relief.
+When PS/DI is used to treat this, a substance is injected around nerves to provide pain relief.
 The focus of this treatment is to nourish and reset nerves in order to relieve or eliminate pain and restore mobility.
-PSI can decrease nerve impingement and inflammation, which improves the mobility of muscles and the musculoskeletal system while reducing pain, spasms, and tightness.
+PS/DI can decrease nerve impingement and inflammation, which improves the function of muscles and the musculoskeletal system while reducing pain, spasms, and tightness.

 The Discseel® Procedure